dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

 #### Implement your own software SPI

 I just used the SPI code in the wikipedia page; worked first try.
+If you do this make sure:
+  - You set the SPI pins to input or output correctly.
+  - Use the same pins that hardware SPI will use.
-Make sure you set the pins to input or output.
-Also, make sure you are setting the chip select pin high and low as needed.
+  - That you are setting the chip select pin high and low as needed.
+  - That you aren't sending data too quickly (the NRF's are actually pretty slow).
+I would start slow and speed up until it breaks.

 #### Remote put32/get32